360 Degree Appraisal -A Brief Guide for HR

-Have you ever wondered why is it so difficult to review an employee where from everyone, the employee, you, and your team comes out satisfied?
-To solve this issue we have 360 degree appraisal where feedback on a group or an individual is taken from all the possible stakeholders.
+Have you ever wondered why it is so difficult to review an employee where everyone, the employee, you, and your team, comes out satisfied?
+To solve this issue, we have 360 Degree Appraisal, where feedback on a group or an individual is taken from all the possible stakeholders.

-The data can be collected from reporting managers, team members, colleagues or sometimes even from clients.
-The feedbacks received are generally anonymous and confidential.
-The basic procedure is generally the distribution of a digital form which needs to be submitted by the people concerned.
-The questions on the form are to be answered on a rating scale i.e. you are supposed to give a rating against a certain quality or subject.
+The questions on the form are to be answered on a rating scale, i.e., you are supposed to give a rating against a particular quality or subject.
 On top of multi-rater feedback, the form can also include space for optional comments.

-Why 360 Degree Feedback?
+Why 360 Degree Appraisal?

 Onboarding and Training